vulcand/vulcand/documentation/source/middlewares.rst

 .. code-block:: go

- // AuthMiiddleware struct holds configuration parameters and is used to
+ // AuthMiddleware struct holds configuration parameters and is used to
  // serialize/deserialize the configuration from storage engines. type AuthMiddleware struct {
   	Password string